-1 Correspondence:
+&lt;sup>1 Correspondence:

-In state finance, public awareness of the importance of paying taxes is the foundation for sustainable economic development.
-Taxes are the government's primary source of revenue, which will later be reinvested in infrastructure development, health services, education, and other vital sectors.
-With this understanding, the community becomes more aware of its role in shaping the quality of life together (Brinkerhoff et al., 2018; Gascó-Hernández et al., 2018; Haro-de-Rosario et al., 2018).
+In the context of state finance, public awareness of the importance of paying taxes is the foundation for sustainable economic development.
+Taxes are the main source of revenue for the government, which will later be reinvested in infrastructure development, health services, education, and other vital sectors.
+With this understanding, the community becomes more aware of its role in contributing to shaping the quality of life together (Brinkerhoff et al., 2018; Gascó-Hernández et al., 2018; Haro-de-Rosario et al., 2018).
 Public awareness also creates a mutual relationship between the government and its citizens.
 The higher the level of awareness, the greater the public's trust in the government (Brink & Wamsler, 2018; Mees et al., 2019).
-This understanding results in active participation in the policymaking process, increasing accountability, and creating a democratic environment.
-Therefore, public awareness is about tax compliance and participation in developing fairer and more inclusive policies (Schaefer et al., 2021; White et al., 2018).
+This understanding results in active participation in the policy-making process, increasing accountability, and creating a democratic environment.
+Therefore, public awareness is not only about tax compliance, but also about participation in the development of fairer and more inclusive policies (Schaefer et al., 2021; White et al., 2018).

-The social aspect, the level of public awareness, also affects solidarity and togetherness.
+The social aspect, the level of public awareness also affects solidarity and togetherness.
 When people realize their tax contributions to the common good, a sense of social responsibility grows and creates strong bonds between citizens.
-This awareness can catalyze humanitarian projects and poverty alleviation, strengthening solidarity and cooperation in responding to various social challenges (Koirala et al., 2018; Machida et al., 2020).
+This awareness can be a catalyst for humanitarian projects and poverty alleviation, strengthening solidarity and mutual cooperation in responding to various social challenges (Koirala et al., 2018; Machida et al., 2020).
 In addition, public awareness of the importance of paying taxes also creates a positive compliance culture.
-When people understand the consequences of non-compliance, they tend to be more compliant with tax regulations and obligations (Joseph et al., 2019; Kevin van Langen et al., 2021).
-It benefits the government in revenue collection and creates fiscal stability that supports long-term development.
+When people have a good understanding of the consequences of non-compliance, they tend to be more compliant with tax regulations and obligations (Joseph et al., 2019; Kevin van Langen et al., 2021).
+This not only benefits the government in revenue collection, but also creates fiscal stability that supports long-term development.
 Finally, public awareness of taxes creates a foundation for better financial education.
-Understanding financial Management, tax contributions, and the benefits of tax investments creates a more financially savvy generation.
-They are building a resilient and sustainable economic foundation for the future (Chen et al., 2019; Kummitha & Crutzen, 2019; Mueller et al., 2018).
+An understanding of financial management, tax contributions, and the benefits derived from tax investments creates a more financially savvy generation.
+This is important to build a resilient and sustainable economic foundation for the future (Chen et al., 2019; Kummitha & Crutzen, 2019; Mueller et al., 2018).